zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > implementation should not include messages with default level INFO or higher
 > > unless included in the specification.
 > >
-> > Messages DEBUG or lower can be added in the implementation as needed.
+> > Messages DEBUG or lower can be added in the implementation as needed without
+> > being included in the specification.
 > >
 > > Also include statement on what other information to be accompanied
 > > with the message (included as parameter to the message tag).
 Example of such